Aeurias/NadeshikoSlimeVR/README.md

 Make sure all PCB's are clean before soldering, can use PCB cleaner or isopropyl alcohol both before and after soldering.
 The before is to be sure the pads are clean of any oils or films if you are unsure.
 The after is to remove the flux, which some are acidic and will attack the solder joint over time.
 Whilst soldering use flux to make things easier, and always keep your solder iron's tip tinned with solder when not in use to protect from oxidation!

-When using header pins, longer end of the pins point upwards toward the component and the shorter end goes into the PCB.
-Clip off any excess.
+When using module header pins, longer end of the pins point upwards toward the component and the shorter end goes into the PCB.
+Can clip off any excess.

 Basic steps of assembly for the main trackers is: